Melody Fair: Other releases

 The song has appeared on many compilations, and featured on singles in some countries.
 After its release on Odessa, it was included on their EP Marley Purt Drive.

 In May 1971 it was released as a single only in Japan where it reached #3.
 The song was recorded again on August 27, 1970, while they were recording for their album 2 Years On.
 This version was never released.
 The song was featured over the opening titles of the 1971 movie Melody which made use of other Bee Gees songs in its soundtrack.
 It was not released as a single in the US and UK, but become a favourite of fans and later appeared on the band's compilation album Best of Bee Gees, Volume 2.
 They performed the song in Japan in early 1972 before they began recording their album To Whom It May Concern.
 The song was performed in acoustic form on the One For All Tour in 1989. and the One Night Only tour in the late 1990s but did not feature on the video releases of either tour.

 Critical reception

 Donald A. Guarisco at Allmusic describes this song as "a graceful melody that makes them sound like a grand, mournful proclamation".

+Commercial performance

+Song has sold 500,000 copies in Japan.